OrangeSkittlez/kramer-bot/README.md

 # kramer-bot
-A personal (mostly music) bot that I use for a small discord made in Rust 🦀
+A personal (mostly music) bot that I use for a small Discord; made in Rust 🦀

 <sup>Trust me, this one isn't racist.
 I just like Seinfeld.</sup>